Watchdog Signal and Timer Setup

 -

 On a Q.monixx, the watchdog timer (“Reset on retrigger timeout”) behaves differently than on a Q.station.
-Once activated, it cannot be stopped via software.
-A configuration change does not disable it, only a device restart will stop the watchdog timer.
+Once activated, it cannot be disabled via software.
+A configuration change alone does not deactivate the watchdog timer; it is only disabled after applying the configuration change and restarting the device.

 Life Signal Type